sanketss84/sanketss84.github.io/articles/20230309-ender3-s1-pro-retraction-test.md

 observations
-- back ignore retraction distance 1.3 to 1.6 as strings observed for.
+- for back side, ignore retraction distance 1.3 to 1.6 as fine threads observed on the outside as well on inside.
-- left ignore retraction distance 1.7 to 2.0mm, while there are less strings but they are still there.
+- for left side, ignore retraction distance 1.7 to 2.0mm, while there are less of the fine threads but they are still there.
 - as the tower height increases more of the fine threads are observed
-    - so for all sides with retraction speed for 10mm/s there is less of those fine threads
+    - so for all sides with retraction speed for 10mm/s there is less of those fine threads.
-    - this threads are visible on affected sides as we start going upwards in retraction speed 20, 30, 40, 50mm/s tests
+    - these threads are visible on affected sides as we start going upwards in retraction speed 20, 30, 40, 50mm/s tests
 - after inspecting all sides and individual walls settled for retraction distance 0.9mm and retraction speed 40mm the 0.8mm is also good but 0.9mm looks better